Monopoles, twisted integral homology, and Hirsch algebras: Twisting sequences for general dg-algebras

 Thus if $a_\bullet \sim b_\bullet$ and $b_\bullet \sim c_\bullet$, then $a_\bullet \sim_{I_2} c_\bullet$ (essentially by definition).
 By the previous corollary it follows that $a_\bullet \sim c_\bullet$ as desired. \end{proof}

 \begin{remark} So far we have implicitly worked with algebras over the ground ring $\mathbb Z$.
-If one works over the rationals $\mathbb Q$, then in fact there is a \emph{commutative} interval algebra, given by the rational polynomial differential forms on an interval: $\mathbb Q[t,dt]/(dt)^2$ with $d(t^n) = nt^{n-1}$ and $|t| = 1$, with restriction maps given by restricting these differential forms to $\{0\}$ and $\{1\}$ respectively (so $r_0 (p(t) + q(t) dt) = p(0)$ gives the constant term of the 0-form term, and $r_1(p(t) + q(t) dt) = p(1)$, so $r_1$ sums the coefficients of the 0-form term.
+If one works over the rationals $\mathbb Q$, then in fact there is a \emph{commutative} interval algebra, given by the rational polynomial differential forms on an interval: $\mathbb Q[t,dt]/(dt)^2$ with $d(t^n) = nt^{n-1}$ and $|t| = 1$, with restriction maps given by restricting these differential forms to $\{0\}$ and $\{1\}$ respectively (so that $r_0 (p(t) + q(t) dt) = p(0)$ gives the constant term of the 0-form term, and $r_1(p(t) + q(t) dt) = p(1)$ sums the coefficients of the 0-form term).

-This construction does not work integrally.
-Note that if one simply takes $\mathbb Z[t,dt]/(dt)^2$ this algebra is not acyclic, and if one takes a divided power algebra $\mathbb Z[t, t^2/2, t^3/6, \cdots, dt]/(dt^2)$ then the second evaluation map lands in the rationals, not the integers.
+This construction does not work integrally: the algebra $\mathbb Z[t,dt]/(dt)^2$ this not acyclic, and if one takes a divided power algebra $\mathbb Z[t, t^2/2, t^3/6, \cdots, dt]/(dt^2)$ then the second evaluation map lands in the rationals, not the integers.
 It seems unlikely to the authors that there is a commutative interval algebra over the integers. \end{remark}

 We conclude with a technical lemma which will be useful later.

 \begin{lemma} Let $A$ be a dg-algebra.
 Given a twisting sequence $x_\bullet$ in $A$ and a coboundary $dz = a \in A^{2s+1}$, there is a twisting sequence $x'_\bullet$ homotopic to $x_\bullet$ with $x_{2i+1} = x'_{2i+1}$ for $i < s$, while $x_{2s+1} = x'_{2s+1} + a$. \end{lemma}